Mule runtime engine implements a reactive execution engine, tuned for nonblocking and asynchronous execution.

-The Mule execution engine is implemented on top of Project Reactor, which provides the foundation for the non-blocking runtime.
-Its task-oriented execution model enables you to take advantage of non-blocking IO calls and to make tuning configurations in a simple way.
-Each operation inside a Mule flow is a task that provides metadata about its execution, and the engine makes tuning decisions based on that metadata.
+This task-oriented execution model enables you to take advantage of nonblocking I/O at high concurrency levels transparently, meaning you don’t need to account for threading or asynchronicity in your flows.
+Each operation inside a Mule flow is a task that provides metadata about its execution, and Mule makes tuning decisions based on that metadata.

-Mule Event processors indicate to the runtime whether they are CPU intensive, CPU light, or IO intensive operations.
-These workload types help the runtime tune for different workloads, removing the need for you to manage thread pools manually to achieve optimum performance.
-Instead, the runtime introspects the available resources (such as memory and CPU cores) in the system to tune thread pools automatically.
+Mule event processors indicate to Mule whether they are CPU-intensive, CPU-light, or I/O-intensive operations.
+These workload types help Mule tune for different workloads, so you don’t need to manage thread pools manually to achieve optimum performance.
+Instead, Mule introspects the available resources (such as memory and CPU cores) in the system to tune thread pools automatically.

-Mule Event processors indicate to the runtime what kind of work they do, which can be one of:
+Mule event processors indicate to Mule what kind of work they do, which can be one of:

-CPU Light: For quick operations, or Non-Blocking IO, for example, a Logger (
+For quick operations (around 10 ms), or nonblocking I/O, for example, a Logger (

 logger) or HTTP Request operation (

 http:request).
+These tasks should not perform any blocking I/O activities.
 The applicable strings in the logs are

-Blocking IO: For IO that blocks the calling thread, for example, a Database Select operation (
+For I/O that blocks the calling thread, for example, a Database Select operation (

 ee:transform).
 The applicable string in the logs is